rockymiss/kitchennippers/README.md

 - Home Page

     The homepage consists of a main hero image and an overlap text telling the user in short what the website is about i.e. "Learn to Cook with Kitchen Nippers".
-Beneath the image is an about section with images telling the user a little bit about Kitchen Nippers and what the site consists of and there is a text link to the sign-up page.
+Beneath the image is an about section with images telling the user a little bit more about Kitchen Nippers and what the site consists of and there is a text link to the sign-up page.
 There is also a 'Get Cooking' button to bring the user directly to the recipe page.

 - Recipe Page